practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/FreeBASIC/README.md

 ### Installation tips

-Make sure that also _**libtinfo5**_ is installed in your Linux system to make FreeBASIC working: https://askubuntu.com/questions/1531760/how-to-install-libtinfo5-on-ubuntu24-04
+Make sure that _**libtinfo5**_ is installed in your Linux system to make FreeBASIC working: https://askubuntu.com/questions/1531760/how-to-install-libtinfo5-on-ubuntu24-04

-This means, same like Swift or Mojo, the compiled program depends on this **shared library** at least, being installed on the target machine.
+This means that the compiled program depends on this **shared library** at least, being installed on the target machine.

 ### Other functionalities of FreeBASIC